 We can only resolve clashes between AS / A level and/or GCSE / iGCSE examinations; prospective private (external) candidates who have university examinations which clash with the examination(s) a candidate wishes to take at David Game College should not apply to us as we will not accept the application.
 If a candidate registers with us as a private (external) candidate and withholds information from us about examination entries elsewhere which cause a clash, there will be no refund of entry fees at David Game College if the candidate is unable to arrive at David Game College at the time indicated in the David Game College Private candidate Handbook which will be enclosed with Statement(s) of Entry.
 It is the responsibility of any prospective private (external) candidates to ascertain the dates of any university examinations and check that they do not clash with the proposed examinations here before applying to us.
 A candidate who arrives late for the examination(s) at David Game College due to a clash with a university examination or examination at another school / college will not be guaranteed to be allowed the full time of the examination, and – depending upon how late he or she arrives – risks being marked absent on the official examination attendance register and not being allowed into the examination room at all.
 Again, in such circumstances there will be no refund of examination entry fees paid to David Game College.

 5. Coursework / language oral tests / language listening comprehension tests / practical subjects

-We will not consider applications from private candidates for coursework components, language oral tests, language listening comprehension tests, examinations requiring a DVD player, science practicals or Art and Design.
+We will not consider applications from private candidates for coursework components, language oral tests (languages not available on the our website), language listening comprehension tests, examinations requiring a DVD player, science practicals or Art and Design.
 Applications from AS and A level candidates who wish to carry forward coursework marks from previous examination sessions, and who are able to supply valid documentation at the time of entry will be considered; please refer to the paragraph on this point towards the top of the AS / A level entries page.

 6. What is covered by your examination entry fees?